-A projecting waste chute is visible to the rear of the tower, located in a recess adjacent the central core.
-It appears from the record drawings that the original chute was broken out and new added during the over cladding works (refer Fig 3).
+Projecting waste chutes are visible to the rear of the tower, located in a recess adjacent the central core.
+It appears from the record drawings that the original chutes were broken out and new added during the over cladding works (refer Fig 3).